Tramonto and Castellammare area landslides

 What are construction hours?

 On city streets: 7 a.m. to 4:30 p.m.
-Mondays through Saturdays (only at one location at a time)
+Mondays through Fridays; Saturdays only if needed (at one location at a time)

 How will this impact traffic?

-Motorists and residents should expect traffic delays and noise associated with drilling during this work.
+Motorists and residents are encouraged to plan ahead and use alternate routes if and when possible and should expect traffic delays and noise associated with drilling during this work.

 What permits has Caltrans received for this work?